 V. EARL DICKINSON FINE AND PERFORMING ARTS CENTER

-For information about renting space in the V. Earl Dickinson Building for an event, contact Arts Coordinator Bill Hurd at 434.961.5376 or email email@example.com.
+For information about renting space for an event in the V. Earl Dickinson Building, contact Arts Coordinator Bill Hurd at 434.961.5376 or email email@example.com.

 The Dickinson Building was named in honor of V. Earl Dickinson Sr. in recognition of his distinguished career as a public servant and his belief in the value of education and the arts to change people's lives.
 Through his efforts, Piedmont Virginia Community College was successful in securing state funding for the building.